Send the link below via email or IMCopy

 - Necessary for carrying out body processes.

-components in food needed in small amounts for growth and for maintaining good health.
+substances (made by plants or animals) in food that are needed in small amounts for growth and for maintaining good health.

 essential for most body processes.
 All body cells contain water.

 Teens should drink between 10-14 glasses (80-112 ounces) of water per day.

 1 gallon = 128 ounces